sagecodes/intro-machine-learning-old/README.md

 ## What is machine learning really?

-"The Field of Study that gives computers the ability to learn without being explicitly programmed" - Aurthur Samual | pioneer in AI research.
+"The Field of Study that gives computers the ability to learn without being explicitly programmed" - Arthur Samual Samuel | pioneer in AI research.

 I like to think of it as: Computers using statistics and data to make complicated decisions.

 Hopefully we can even get better decisions than humans!

-Machine Learning is a subfield of Artificial Intelligence and yeilding some amazing results.
+Machine Learning is a subfield of Artificial Intelligence and yielding some amazing results.

 ![AI Circle](img/AIcircle.png)

 A very brief Snapshot of Artificial Intelligence timeline:

-Adoption dates for AI technogly is something like this
+Adoption dates for AI technology is something like this

 | 1950s | 1980 |2010 |
 |---|---|---|